Cold or Flu? Spot the Signs and Stay Protected

 How do you prevent the seasonal flu?

 The annual flu vaccine is truly the best form of protection to help prevent the spread of the flu.
 Even if you do get the flu after being vaccinated, your symptoms will be lessened.
-Flu vaccines are still available in the community, including health providers at Renown Medical Group.
-Call 775-982-5000 to make an appointment.
+Flu vaccines are available to the community.

 Who should get the flu shot?